xiaoylu/leetcode_category/WaveletTree/Readme.md

 Wavelet Tree
 ===

-What Wavelet Tree can do?
+What is Wavelet Tree capable of?
 ---

 For any given L and R, return the number of elements in subarray A[L:R] that